daphne12345/SummarizationRadiologyReports/README.md

 1. Preprocessing:
     -  Prerequisite: dataset with a similar structure of the one used here (Full text and target summaries split)
     -  Paths and columnnames need to be adjusted
+    -  If using a different language than Dutch: Adjust language of stop words
     -  The entire notebook can be run and the preprocessed training, validation and test data will be saved in new files

 2. Baseline: